 Not for: Energetic alphas, brainiacs and anyone looking for starchy uniforms and grade II listed buildings.

 Dare to disagree?!
 See for yourself if you agree with my verdict.
 Don’t take my word for it!
-Visit on the School Open Day on Saturday 26 June 2021.
+There’s a Reception Open Evening on 6 Oct and and Open Morning for Infants & Junior on 12 Oct.
+The next whole school Open Day is on 20 Nov.
 Can’t make it?
-Contact the admissions team (01344 882770 or email firstname.lastname@example.org) and arrange a private tour or virtual visit.
+Contact the admissions team (01344 882770 or email email@example.com) and arrange a private tour or virtual visit.

 LVS Ascot, London Rd, Berkshire, Winkfield Row, Ascot SL5 8DR